Nature & people,

 Here is the proposal so far

-We are on the lookout for others who, once acquainted with Cohabitat, would be interested in giving some time, energy or kudos to it.
-Looking for advice, nudgers, pokers and prodders.
-I propose the formation of a Building Society, the purpose of which is to give legal structure and formal administration to the accruing of money from multiple sources for the purpose of buying land for the members of the Building Society to live on as farmer-gardeners.
+The formation of a Building Society, the purpose of which is to give legal structure and formal administration to the accruing of money from multiple sources for the purpose of buying land for the members of the Building Society to live on as farmer-gardeners.
 Places of local community and organic agriculture, on collectively owned land.
 There are some similar and well established ventures in the UK, USA and Canada that are succeeding in similar endeavours, including ecologicalland.coop, thefarmerslandtrust.org, youngagrarians.org, landforgood.org among many others, who are building and growing commons and local food communities around the world.
 New Zealand desperately needs to get this under way before the land becomes out of reach.
-To unite people who want to grow their own A+ diet, live in affordable housing and set the scene for a new generation... agro-ecological lifestyles done with discernment .
+We want to unite people who want to grow their own A+ diet, live in affordable housing and set the scene for a new generation... agro-ecological lifestyles done with discernment .
 We need leaders, advice, legal structure, a constitution, an boarding process and land, land, land!
-I don't think we make it happen with just email and web presence.
-It will be in person, at local food and community symposiums, a higher octave of the farmers market, whole days and weekends of community, food, learning, talks, presentations, events and pot luck feasts, where face to face and heart to heart exchanges grow the energy and build the resources.
-I invite any and all feedback..
+Any and all feedback is welcome..

 So how does this work?